 Bushes and trees such as weeping willows that have big root chains that can be invasive.
 If you’re not careful, they will grow right into your sprinkler system, drainage field, pipes, and septic tanks.

-To avoid this, it is safe to plant smaller shrubs three feet from your house and larger bushes five feet away.
+To avoid this, it’s safe to plant smaller shrubs three feet from your house and larger bushes five feet away.

 Persistent leaks lead to mold and mildew, rot, and even termites and carpenter ants.
-However, if you fix a leak shortly after it starts, there may be no long-term damage at all.
+However, if you fix a leak soon after it starts, there may be no long-term damage at all.

-Check for leaks by searching for dark stains under pipes inside sink cabinets, stains on ceilings, toilets that stone and of course drips.
+Check for leaks by searching for dark stains under pipes inside sink cabinets, stains on ceilings, toilets that rock and of course drips.
 Inspect the washer and fridge hoses for leaks.

-At least once a year, inspect your roof.
+At least once annually, inspect your roof.
 Repair loose, missing, and damaged shingles.
 Repair any cracked caulking and check for leaks around flashing.